-Attendance and Absence: The UF Attendance Policy is clearly described in the Undergraduate Catalog, https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Attendance and Absence: Visit UF's Attendance Policy in the Undergraduate Catalog, https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

 - Students are responsible for satisfying all academic objectives as defined by the instructor.
 Absences count from the first class meeting. - The university recognizes the right of the individual professor to make attendance mandatory.
 Attendance in this course is mandatory, taken randomly, and contributes 15 points toward the final grade. - Excused absences are awarded using criteria from the Undergraduate Catalog.
 Notify Dr. Guyer 24 hours in advance or after and absence.